WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
 There may be a variety of types of revocation and a `reason` field can specify the reason for or variety of the revocation.
+A `reason` field could be for text values, values from an enumerated set, and/or link to machine-utilizable rationale.
 ```json
 {
   "id": "https://example.com/users/1/revocations/ebfeb1f712ebc6f1/",